MLH-Fellowship/Rex-Run/README.md

 </p>

 ## What it does
 Our game is a combination of Google's dinosaur game and an endless 3D runner.
-We set the scene in a city, and objective is to get as far as you can in the agme while avoiding the cars on the road.
-The T-Rex is modeled off the infamous inflatable dinosaur costume that is often seen attempting to perform human stunts in a city environment.
+The dinosaur is set in the city, and the objective is to get as far as you can in the game while avoiding the cars on the road.
+The dinosaur is modeled off the infamous inflatable T-Rex costume that is often seen attempting to perform human stunts in a city environment.

 <p align="center"</p>
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.pinimg.com%2Foriginals%2Fb3%2F4a%2F5f%2Fb34a5fd6d7d446ad173ba4f57041ab42.gif&f=1&nofb=1" align = "center">